-Low self-esteem, serious self-doubt, Mental Illness and my love of red flags held me back.
+Low self-esteem, serious self-doubt, Mental Illness, I live with Autism, ADHD, OCD and Panic disorder.
 I resided in the back of the queue with all the other babes that had ideas and visions but would most likely take them to the grave.
 Talking of the grave, grief played a massive part in my journey.
 They say when going through grief you shouldn't make any massive changes in the first year.
 I did.
 I turned my life on its head.

-First stop was sorting my Mental out, four years later I'm still working on this babe.
-I battle my mind every day, do not look at me and think I must have my shit togther.
+My first stop was sorting my Mental out, four years later I'm still working on this babe.
+I battle my mind every day, do not look at me and think I must have my shit together.
 I don't.
 I do however work on myself every day to become the lover I know I can be.

 Now this mindset was shit.
 Blame was my favourite thing to do.
 If I'd had more help, If Becky hadn't of died.
 If James was still here.
 Fuck I don't want to be here.
 I'm trapped.
 My mental health is controlling me.